China vows to crack down on school bullying after student’s murder sparks public outrage

 The issue of school bullying came to the fore in China earlier in March when a boy’s remains were found in an abandoned vegetable garden in Handan city in northern Hebei province.
 He was killed and buried by his schoolmates.

 Investigations later revealed that Xiao Guang, as named by Chinese media, had been a long-time victim of school bullies.
 The autopsy showed injuries to his head and back.
-The 191 yuan (S$36.50) Xiao Guang had in his e-wallet had also been transferred to the bullies.
+The 191 yuan (S$36) Xiao Guang had in his e-wallet had also been transferred to the bullies.

 Two hashtags about the murder went viral on microblogging site Weibo, with a total of 1.2 billion views.
 The topic also sparked about 100,000 discussion threads, with many netizens calling for lifetime imprisonment for the culprits.

-State media Xinhua News Agency reported on April 16 that the four convicted students, who were between 12 and 13 years old, were given jail sentences of between 10 and 15 years.
+State media Xinhua news agency reported on April 16 that the four convicted students, who were between 12 and 13 years old, were given jail sentences of between 10 and 15 years.

 Netizens said the culprits got away lightly, since the students would have been given the death sentence if they were tried as adults, as murder is a capital offence in China.

-More recently, on April 23, a 14-year-old girl in Changsha, the capital of central Hunan province, tried to slit her wrists with broken glass after being assaulted by her schoolmates, hit with high-heel shoes and threatened with a knife.
+More recently, on April 23, a 14-year-old girl in Changsha, the capital of central Hunan province, tried to slit her wrists with broken glass after being assaulted by her schoolmates, hit with high-heeled shoes and threatened with a knife.

 The ringleader, who had beaten up the girl twice before this, uploaded videos of the latest assault on social media to humiliate the victim.

-And on April 18, eight students in Nanning, the capital of autonomous region Guangxi in western China, forced a classmate to strip in public, in a video that was then circulated on social media.
+And on April 18, eight students in Nanning, the capital of the Guangxi autonomous region in western China, forced a classmate to strip in public in a video that was circulated on social media.

 State media reported that the spate of bullying cases highlighted the vulnerability of the country’s “left-behind children”, given that a significant number of the students involved did not come from “complete” or two-parent families.
-China’s highest court also emphasised in a release on April 16 the importance of addressing the issue of “left-behind children” and those lacking in parental supervision.
+China’s highest court also emphasised in a release on April 16 the importance of addressing the issue of “left-behind children” and those lacking parental supervision.

-Data from the Supreme People’s Court showed that 22.94 per cent of court cases in violent crimes – such as murder, robbery and kidnapping – involving minors below the age of 18, between 2021 and 2023, did not have sufficient parental supervision, with many coming from single-parent homes or parents who remarried.
+Data from the Supreme People’s Court showed that in 22.9 per cent of court cases between 2021 and 2023 involving those below the age of 18 accused of violent crimes, such as murder, robbery and kidnapping, the minors did not have sufficient parental supervision, with many coming from single-parent homes or had parents who remarried.

 In China, the term “left-behind children” refers to children who stay behind in rural regions when their parents leave to work in urban areas.
 In many cases, these children are taken care of by their other relatives, such as grandparents, who remain in the rural regions.

-A study conducted by government think-tank The China Youth & Children Research Center of over 3,000 under-18 students in China between 2020 and 2022 showed that 53.5 percent have been bullied in school, but only 20.3 percent would report the issue to their teachers, school or parents if the bullying happened for the second time.
+A study conducted by government think-tank The China Youth and Children Research Centre of over 3,000 under-18 students in China between 2020 and 2022 showed that 53.5 per cent have been bullied in school, but only 20.3 per cent would report the issue to their teachers, school or parents if the bullying happened for the second time.

-Assistant Professor Mu Zheng at the department of sociology and anthropology at the National University of Singapore told The Straits Times that the problem of school bullying in China may have grown in recent years, given how more parents are moving away to the cities for work and leaving their children behind with relatives.
+Assistant Professor Mu Zheng at the Department of Sociology and Anthropology at the National University of Singapore told The Straits Times that the problem of school bullying in China may have grown in recent years, given how more parents are moving away to the cities for work and leaving their children behind with relatives.

-There is also a lack of attention paid to children’s mental health and psychological development as well as children’s exposure to violent content online, said Prof Mu, whose research includes migration and families in both Singapore and China.
+There is also a lack of attention paid to children’s mental health and psychological development as well as their exposure to violent content online, said Prof Mu, whose research includes migration and families in both Singapore and China.

 “Too much emphasis has been placed on children’s education and cognitive outcomes (and) the monetary importance of parenting,” she added.